 - Strong cravings or urges to use it.

-- Continuing to use psilocybin despite interpersonal and social problems caused by use.
+- Continuing to use psilocybin despite interpersonal and social problems caused by drug use.

-- Neglecting previously enjoyed recreational, social, or occupational activities in favor of use.
+- Neglecting previously enjoyed recreational, social, or occupational activities in favor of drug use.

 - Taking psilocybin in hazardous situations, such as while driving.

-- Continuing to use it despite psychological or physical detriments caused or exacerbated by use.
+- Continuing to use it despite psychological or physical problems caused or exacerbated by use.

 - Needing increasing amounts of psilocybin over time to produce desired effects.

-If you or someone you know needs help recovering from a psilocybin addiction, call 1-888-744-0069 to find treatment options.
+American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
+If you or someone you know needs help recovering from psilocybin addiction, please call us free at to find treatment options.